MG-2025P03/physics/docs/Physics/3 Waves/Waves.md

 5. Interference Patterns

-Constructive Interference: Occurs at points where the path difference between waves from two or more sources is an integer multiple of the wavelength $( m\lambda )$, where $( m )$ is an integer.
+Constructive Interference: Occurs at points where the path difference between waves from two or more sources is an integer multiple of the wavelength $ m\lambda $, where $ m $ is an integer.
 At these points, the waves reinforce each other, resulting in larger amplitudes.

-Destructive Interference: Occurs at points where the path difference is an odd multiple of half wavelengths $(m + \frac{1}{2})\lambda$.
+Destructive Interference: Occurs at points where the path difference is an odd multiple of half wavelengths $m + \frac{1}{2})\lambda$.
 Here, the waves cancel each other, resulting in nodes or points of no displacement.

 ## Combined Displacement Function